This creamy mac and cheese with smoked sausage is a quick, hearty stovetop supper the whole family will loveโready in about 30 minutes!

-Yes, you’re making a roux which will turn into a béchamel sauce, but don’t panic.
+Yes, you’re making a roux, which will turn into a bรฉchamel sauce, but don’t panic.
 The names are scary, but the process isn’t.
 This method is the best way to keep a stovetop mac and cheese nice and creamy.
 And seriously, don’t stress.
-You got this.
+Just follow my instructions, stir frequently, and you’ve got this.

 Recipe Card